-Jailbreak detection algorithms serve as a powerful barrier in the world of iOS security, preventing users with jailbroken devices from accessing particular apps.
-While this protects app developers and improves device security, it can also make security testing for iOS applications difficult, constricting the scope of analysis.
+Jailbreak detection algorithms serve as a powerful barrier in the world of iOS security, preventing users with jailbroken devices from accessing all mobile apps in the App Store.
+While this improves device security, it can also make security testing for iOS applications impossible, constricting the scope of analysis.

 This blog post explores the start of an interesting topic, avoiding jailbreak detection for iOS applications.
 This post will use the iOS DVIA-2 (Damn Vulnerable Application).
 We will start with a beginner method for jailbreak bypasses by looking at the app's classes and using the capabilities of Corellium's virtualized platform rather than relying on physical devices.